AnonyFriday/_PROJECT_SocialMediaWeb/README.md

 - List of favourite post.

 ### Admin page
-- Post manager: see user-reported posts, search content, hide posts, delete posts.
+- Post manager: see user-reported posts, hide posts, delete posts, and manage all of the post's comments.
-- User manager: see all user, search users, delete account, flag users.
+- User manager: see all user, delete account, flag users.
 - Dashboard: see analytics charts of data, such as number of posts, accounts, messages, genders...

 # Wireframe